triciasawyer/Reading-notes-301/class-07.md

 ## Things I want to know more about

-Node and how it works.
+-Node and how it works.